 Let's go over the some of Rotest features, by examining the command line options.

 1.3.1 Server Options

 You can run the server using command rotest server.
-The command by default runs Django's server as well, though it can be disabled.
+The command by default runs Django's server with the port supplied in the rotest.yml file, defaults to 8000.